Your new organisation

 Your new role

-Based at our Chifley Drive site, this is a full-time position offered on an fixed term basis until June 2020, with the possibility of extension.
+Based at both our Preston and Craigieburn sites, this is a full-time position offered on an fixed term basis until July 2020.
 To be considered for this position, applicants must have the right to work in Australia.

 What you’ll need to succeed

 To be successful with Merri you will go above and beyond to achieve great results for our clients, the organisation and yourself.
 We’re looking for individuals with:

 - Extensive experience as a Paediatric Speech Pathologist working within a community based,